ibm-cloud-docs/codeengine/connectivity-outbound.md

    1. By **Name**, select the Private Path service instance from the drop-down list.
    2. By **CRN**, provide the Private Path service instance CRN.
 5. Confirm your configuration.

+Once the connection to VPC is created, the Private Path service owner will receive a connection request.
+The owner can review, permit or deny this connection request.
+Use the consumer `Code Engine account ID` and `VPE gateway creation timestamp` displayed in the private path connection details view to identify the connection request within the Private Path service.
+{: note}

 ### Updating an allowed destination IP address range for outbound connectivity
 {: #update-allowed-destination-ui}